grumply/origami-fold/README.md

 ### Example

-As an example, to tag each element in a structure with the size of the path to that element plus the size of the substructure below it relative to the total number of elements in the structure.
+As an example, to tag each element in a structure with the size of the path to that element plus the size of the substructure below it plus itself relative to the total number of elements in the structure.

 ```haskell
 foldsl (\ancestors@as descendants@ds total@t element@e -> (getSum (as <> cs <> Sum 1) / getSum t,e)) (\_ _ -> Sum 1)
 ```

 For a tree, this can be seen as isolating the path to an element plus possible future paths and weighing that relative to the entire tree.
-This is a powerful traversal that operates in a single pass.
+This is a powerful traversal operating in a single pass.

 ```
  1               ==>        (1.0,1)